 Individual Preventative Measures

-We all have a responsibility to help reduce the risk of infection (by COVID-19 or the flu) at the masjid and among our community.
+We all have a responsibility to help reduce the risk of infection (by COVID-19 or the flu) in our communities.
 Here are the steps we will be taking moving forward as a community:

 - Practice good hygiene, including thoroughly washing your hands frequently with soap and water for at least 20 seconds and covering your mouth and nose with a disposable tissue or a flexed elbow when coughing or sneezing.
 Also, avoid touching your eyes, nose, and mouth, and clean and disinfect frequently touched objects and surfaces.